30 Textured Knitting Stitches (Free Stitch Patterns)

 What Is A Textured Stitch Pattern?

-In knitting, a textured stitch refers to a stitch pattern that adds visual and tactile interest to the knitted fabric.
+In knitting, a textured stitch pattern adds visual and tactile interest to the fabric.

 How Do You Knit A Textured Stitch?